-Saturday, the perfect time to arrive in Havana!
+Friday, the perfect time to arrive in Havana!
 We’ll meet today at 4:30 for a brief orientation before going out for a relaxed introduction to Havana street photography.
-Luis will offer techniques of humanistic photography including how to approach Cubans for street portraits.
+Tristan will offer street photography techniques including how to approach Cubans for street portraits.
 Then to the iconic boardwalk known as the Malecon Wall, always a great opportunity to interact with the Cuban people and take pictures.

 Sunday morning street photography finds Havana quite lively.
 Eventually we will end up in Hamel Alley to rock & shoot an Afro-Cuban dance show.
 Hamel is a small street dedicated to artistic expression – painting, sculpture, and dance.
 After a great lunch, this afternoon will find us in some of Havana’s most hidden corners, even discovering a surprising bit of urban nature.

 Day 4 – Havana – Viñales – Tobacco Road Goes Fishing

 After breakfast we take a 3-hour drive to Viñales, a small town Pinar del Rio, famous as the best tobacco growing region in the world.
 February and March are special months for the collection of tobacco, the valleys are green and full of activity.
 This afternoon will go off the beaten path to photograph at a small fishing village, and then to visit the “charcoal burners” for some striking environmental portraiture opportunities.